manshaw/Drone-Dataset-CSV/README.md

 ## Introduction

 This sample project demonstrates how to use [FFmpeg](https://ffmpeg.org) for video frame parsing and to use the `MediaCodec` for hardware decoding.
 It will help to parse video frames and decode the raw video stream data from DJI Camera and output the [YUV](https://en.wikipedia.org/wiki/YUV) data.
+It also describes how to use Fast CSV library to write output parameters in a csv file.
+Flight Controller Class is used to read Drone's co-ordinates and sensors data.

 ## Java Files Explanation